Unit VIII. Healing the Soul

 due to loss of contact with Being.
 Because it is so often experienced

-before the advent of speech or imagery, the memory of it may be stored in
+before the advent of speech or imagery, the memory of it may be stored

-whole structure is put together by the ego to protect the person from suffering
+A whole structure is put together by the ego to protect the person from

-of our experience.
+all of our experience.
 Following the reaction, is a specific difficulty

 that reflects the original distortion.
 Almaas (2002) goes into this